Thebeleiver1/MarketPlace/README.md

 ---

-***User should be able to view book listings on homepage without logging in***
+***User should be able to view product listings on homepage without logging in***

 **Feature:** Homepage viewable without login
 - As a User
-- I want to view book listings without signing in
+- I want to view product listings without signing in
 - Because I want to know it's worth signing up before I do so

 **Scenario:** User visits homepage
 - Given I'm a logged out user
 - When I go to the homepage
-- Then I can view the book listings
+- Then I can view the product listings

 ---

-***User should be able to view detailed book listing without logging in***
+***User should be able to view detailed product listing without logging in***

-**Feature:** Detailed book view viewable without login
+**Feature:** Detailed product view viewable without login
 - As a User
-- I want to view book listings without signing in
+- I want to view product listings without signing in
 - Because I want to know it's worth signing up before I do so

-**Scenario:** User visits detailed book view page
+**Scenario:** User visits detailed product view page
 - Given I'm a logged out user
-- When I go to the detailed book view page
+- When I go to the detailed product view page
-- Then I can view the detailed book view page
+- Then I can view the detailed product view page

 ---